Where should I start?

 Welcome to the Optimism developer docs!

-If you're looking for third-party tools that make building on Optimism easier, check out the Tools for Developers section instead.
+If you're looking for third-party tools that make building on Optimism easier, check out the Tools for Developers section.

 # Where should I start?